StartLabs/startlabs/cofounder.md

 - Convert existing entries to new enum scheme -> fulltime bool -> values ... can keep the fulltime? attribute around, but stop using it when making new entries.

+- Ensure that entries are still editable via email